-33. If I were to take 5 furlough days in one week, I understand I could not report that under the shared work.
-My question is could I take the remaining 7 days under shared work?
-In other words, a combination of the two programs?
-I have a scheduled vacation and just trying to figure out the best way to utilize my furlough.
+33. I already have a scheduled week of vacation.
+If I were to take 5 furlough days during that one week instead of using vacation days, I understand I could not report that under the shared work program.
+Could I take the remaining 7 furlough days under shared work as a combination of the two programs?